awsdocs/amazon-lumberyard-user-guide/doc_source/lumberyard-launcher-using.md

    + **Compile for Android devices\***
    + **Setup for Linux Dedicated Server\***
 **Note**
-\*If you select any of these options, additional dependencies might appear in the **Install software** and **Required SDKs** pages\.
+\*If you select any of these options, additional dependencies might appear in the **Install software** and **Required SDKs** pages, including a requirement to install Microsoft Visual Studio\.
 Follow the instructions in Lumberyard Setup Assistant to obtain the software and third\-party SDKs that aren't installed\.

    You can also create, enable, and disable these capabilities from the command line\.
 For more information, see [Using Lumberyard Setup Assistant Batch](lumberyard-launcher-batch-using.md) and [Lmbr\.exe](lmbr-exe.md)\.